binaryeq/differential-test-generation/find-diff-classes/README.md

 make                       # Compile existing EvoSuite-generated tests, run them and summarise results
 ```

-This will take around 40 minutes and produce `data-summary-table-tabular.tex`.
+This will take around 2.5 hours and 5GB of disk space, and produce `data-summary-table-tabular.tex`.
 The file `different_test_outcomes.tsv` contains the same results in more detail.

 See also the [Makefile](Makefile), which has detailed comments explaining each step.